 With a primary goal to reduce suffering and empower our patients to lead lives of greater contentment, we focus on faculty, student, and patient contentment throughout the PA program.
 In so doing, it is our goal to assist students in not only developing into stellar, competent, compassionate and mission-focused PAs, but also to become better at “being”.

-- Students begin clinical experiences in their very first week of the program and pediatric experience beginning in their second semester
+- Students begin clinical experiences in their second semester

 - Student-centric program with small class size